poisins/CSharpSampleSolution/README.md

   - Integration test (NUnit + RestSharp) for WebAPI
   - E2E (UI) tests for Web UI project
 - How to set-up code analyzers - FxCop and StyleCop
+- Reuse common library dll in other projects
 - and more to be updated...

 #### Details about Solution